Nazar-Pichak/e-commerce-django/README.md

 The longes and the biggest project written by me by following course on the Udemy platform

-Final result are here 👉 https://greatcart.online/
+Final results are here 👉 https://greatcart.online/